Table of Contents

 Celebrate Recovery is a religious Christian-centered recovery program that uses the 12-steps to help people recover from addiction and other abuse issues.

-Marijuana Anonymous uses the 12-step program to help people struggling with addiction to marijuana overcome their substance abuse.
+Marijuana Anonymous uses the 12-step program to help people struggling with addiction to marijuana overcome their substance use disorder.

 Like AA, Cocaine Anonymous uses recovered cocaine addicts to help others deal with and treat their addictions using the 12-step program.